LambdaIITH/.github/profile/README.md

 ## Our Projects
 We work on a variety of projects that cater to the needs of the IITH community.
 Our main project includes:

-- **[IITH Dashboard](https://github.com/lambdaIITH/IITH-Dashboard)**: A comprehensive app for managing campus resources, including features like Cabsharing, Mess Menu, Bus Schedule, and more.
+- **[IITH Dashboard](https://github.com/lambdaIITH/Dashboard)**: A comprehensive app for managing campus resources, including features like Cabsharing, Mess Menu, Bus Schedule, and more.
 - **Campus Security System**: A system for managing entry-exit of IITH Fraternity using barcode.
 - **[Cab Sharing Website](https://github.com/lambdaIITH/cab-sharing-portal)**: A platform to facilitate cab sharing among students, helping them connect with others who have similar travel routes and schedules.
+- **[Yearbook](https://github.com/lambdaIITH/r-place)**: A website designed for IITH students to explore and share college memories and anecdotes.
+It replicates the concept of "r/place," but is tailored specifically for the students of IITH.

 Explore our repositories to see what we’re working on here: [Lambda Repositories](https://github.com/orgs/LambdaIITH/repositories)